Best free accounting software

 Slick, cloud-based free accounting that works well for freelancers

 With more than two million users, Wave is one of the most successful online accounting services - and it's completely free for accounting, invoicing and receipts, although if you want personal technical support you'll need to pay for it.
-Payroll isn't included in the free service either, and you do get the odd advert – just as you do with pretty much any free online service.
+Payroll isn't included in the free service either, and you do get the occasional advert – just as you do with pretty much any free online service.

 It's a very well designed and carefully thought out application, and while it's probably a little basic for medium-sized businesses it's a good option for sole traders, freelancers and small firms.